 How Soon Will I Start Paid Work Following The Training?

-Most jobs will begin on the Monday following your training period, allowing you to use the weekend to travel to your placement.
+Most jobs will begin on the Monday following your training period, but you have up to 3 nights in Brisbane included if needed following your training.

 Why Do I Need A Manual Driving Licence?

 A manual driving licence is essential to this programme as employers often expect their workers to drive between locations, run errands in the local area, or drive to the nearest town.
 Most of the jobs on offer in Australia are on sites that can only be reached by car, and the daily duties of a farm worker often require a manual driving licence.

 You must not carry over 20kg of weight in one bag.
 If you would like to carry over 20kg you must be prepared to distribute the weight across more than one bag.
 As extra bags will incur a fee, we would advise you to travel as lightly as you possibly can in order to keep additional costs to a minimum when travelling on domestic flights.